It all began with a sense of community, a generous gesture and an act of goodwill.

-The organising secretary Bryn Calvin-Harris said, “We received a flood of letters containing amounts from £100 to a shillings worth of stamps”, and with such a huge response from the appeal, the charity was able to open the Tenovus Spina Bifida Unit at the Cardiff Royal Infirmary in 1967.
+The organising secretary Bryn Calvin-Thomas said, “We received a flood of letters containing amounts from £100 to a shillings worth of stamps”, and with such a huge response from the appeal, the charity was able to open the Tenovus Spina Bifida Unit at the Cardiff Royal Infirmary in 1967.
 Experts in the field later acknowledged Tenovus as having pioneered the work in this area.

 The 60s were an important era for cancer research and treatment.
 It was in this decade that Tenovus started to focus most of its energy on funding research.
 Advances in technology meant radiotherapy became an important part of treatment and screening for breast and cervical cancer began.

 Tenovus funded many research fellowships, scholarships and equipment all over the country.
 Their first major funding was for a research project at Trinity College Dublin, but they soon went on to fund cancer research in Glasgow, Cardiff, Southampton and Kings College London.
 They also supported cancer research much further afield, funding a scholarship for a doctor studying pelvic cancer in women in Kampala, Africa.
 Tenovus even provided considerable support to the International Centre in Neyyoor, India for their research on high incidents of mouth cancer amongst the poor population there.